DASSL/ClassDB/tests/testAddUserMgmtREADME.txt

 were created, the users have to be manually tested by connecting to the DBMS through a client, using the following usernames and passwords.
 Keep in mind that usernames and passwords are CASE SENSITIVE.
-After testing, login as a superuser, run the final two queries, and then run testPrepareClassDBCleanup.sql
+After testing, login as a superuser, run the final two queries, and then run testAddUserMgmtCleanup.sql

 Students: